Skip to main content

 8 mentions Positive Neutral Negative

-The graphics in Crimson Oath are modest and somewhat dated, reflecting its indie development background, with an art style that some players find appealing despite technical shortcomings and lack of polish.
-While not comparable to high-end titles like Elden Ring, the game offers customizable graphical settings and avoids common visual distractions, making its visuals acceptable for those prioritizing gameplay over cutting-edge graphics.
+The graphics in Crimson Oath are modest and somewhat dated, reflecting its indie development roots, with an art style that many players find appealing despite technical shortcomings and lack of polish.
+While not on par with high-end titles like Elden Ring, the game offers stable visuals without major distractions, complemented by customizable graphical settings.
+Overall, the graphics suit the game's focus on combat over visual fidelity.

 • “I actually love the art style.”